-Alternating frames: Fractionation by alternating the frame of a message can be a powerful tool for changework and can be used in various forms of communication, including political campaigns, advertising, and in therapy conversations.
-Famous and well documented (see Recursive Frame https://dokuwiki.3dd.de/ Printed on 2025/04/29 22:36

-Analysis) speeches using fractionation with alternating frames are Martin Luther Kings "I have a dream" and Steve Jobs iPhone launch presentation:

-Fractionation is a useful technique in hypnosis and changework that can help individuals enter and maintain a different and hypnotic states.
+Fractionation by alternating the frame of a message can be a powerful tool for changework and is used in various forms of communication, including political campaigns, advertising, and in therapy conversations.
+Famous and well documented (see Recursive Frame Analysis) speeches using fractionation with alternating frames are Martin Luther Kings "I have a dream" and Steve Jobs iPhone launch presentation: Fractionation is a useful technique in hypnosis and changework that can help individuals enter and maintain a different and hypnotic states.
 By alternating between different inductions, frames, or suggestibility-enhancing techniques, the therapist can deepen the trance and make it more lasting.
 This can lead to more effective and long-lasting results for the client.